8bitben/Color-Shadow-Lamp/MQTT_SETUP.md

 After updating the configuration, build and upload the firmware to your device.

-### 3. Switch to MQTT Mode
+### 3. Power On Device

-Use the button on your device to cycle through modes until you reach "MQTT" mode.
+The lamp will power on in "MQTT" mode.
 The device will:

 1. Connect to your WiFi network
 2. Connect to the MQTT broker